kubawp/Document-SIEM-Homelab-Elastic/README.md

 # Document-SIEM-Homelab-Elastic
 Security monitoring and threat detection lab using Elasticsearch, Kibana, ElastAlert and Beats.

-# SIEM Home Lab

-A practical SIEM home lab focused on centralized log collection, threat detection, event correlation and security monitoring across Linux and Windows systems.

-The project was built using the Elastic Stack ecosystem and a set of Beats agents responsible for collecting logs, system metrics and network telemetry.
-Custom ElastAlert rules were implemented to detect common attack scenarios such as brute-force attempts, successful logins after multiple failed attempts and port scanning.

 ## Project Goals

 The main goal of this project was to build a functional security monitoring environment that simulates a small SOC-like infrastructure.